GodotVR/godot_openxr_vendors/README.md

 ## License

-The sources in this repository are licensed under MIT, see `LICENSE` for more information.
+Unless specified otherwise, sources in this repository are licensed under MIT, see `LICENSE` for more information.

-Note that the Meta OpenXR loader has its own license.
+Note that some vendor-specific components are licensed under separate license terms, which are listed in their corresponding folders.

 ## About this repository